 — We helped Antonin represent our location selection and infrastructure to the producers and director.
 After the team researched different options, including an alternate location for the scene in Sweden, we were fortunate in helping them choose Finland.

-After whittling down their options, War chose Rovaniemi for the scene.
-Rovaniemi, Lapland’s largest city, is surrounded on all sides by wilderness and natural features.
+After whittling down their options, War chose Lapland for the scene.
+Lapland’s largest city is surrounded on all sides by wilderness and natural features.
 For the car chase scene, the production used a frozen lake and snowy forest in the municipality.

 The production needed an Arctic location, but not all Arctic locations are the same.
-The production chose Rovaniemi for a few different reasons, but one of the biggest was snow.
+The production chose Lapland for a few different reasons, but one of the biggest was snow.

 — I wanted snow, just endless snow.
 And from a cinematic point of view, the snow and especially the trees with such beautiful light falling on them at any time of year, it’s just too gorgeous.
 And the unparalleled visuals we found in Finland were like a director’s dream, says director Siddharth Anand.